vippsas/bankid-open-b2b-examples/README.md

      (in the form of            src/test/resources      Java keystores for example merchants and VA trust. integration tests)                                Logback configuration.

-Also see documentation for [Java keytool](https://docs.oracle.com/javase/8/docs/technotes/tools/unix/keytool.html) and [OpenSSL](https://www.openssl.org/) .
+Also see documentation for [Java keytool](https://docs.oracle.com/javase/8/docs/technotes/tools/unix/keytool.html), [OpenSSL](https://www.openssl.org/) and [Java PKI Programmer's Guide](https://docs.oracle.com/javase/8/docs/technotes/guides/security/certpath/CertPathProgGuide.html).

+**TIP!** A good starting point for getting familiar with the code is the integration tests, which implements the usage scenarios.